Read answers to frequently asked questions about the Fivetran Salesforce connector.

 Why is a table not updated every sync?link

 Not all tables are updated at every sync.
-When Fivetran finds that a object is not updated in the source for seven days in a row, we switch our strategy to checking that infrequently updated object for new data once a day.
+When Fivetran finds that an object in the source is not updated for seven days in a row, we switch our strategy to checking that infrequently updated object for new data once a day.
 When the object is updated in the source again, we return to our usual update strategy.

 Because we only check infrequently updated objects once a day, there can be a delay of up to one day when an infrequently updated object is updated in the source for the first time.